 I found the second part of the book as fascinating as the first.
 Even though Szasz has written voluminously, he rarely gives a picture of what he sees as living the good life.
 Through Szasz’ psychoanalyzing, I was able to get a picture of Szasz’ concept of the good life, and where some very smart thinkers went awry in their thinking about freedom and mental illness.

 Particularly interesting was Szasz analysis of the economist Deirdre McCloskey’s transformation to becoming a woman.
-During her conversion, she was locked up in a hospital several times for fear that she she was a danger to herself.
+During her conversion, she was locked up in a hospital several times for fear that she was a danger to herself.
 As Deirdre put it:

-Szasz rightly points out, that psychiatrist should not have the right to lock someone away simply because they want look more like a woman.
-We may object to such procedures on a personal level, but we should not allow psychiatrist to become a sort-of paramilitary arm of the state under the guise of medicine.
+Szasz rightly points out, that psychiatrist should not have the right to lock someone away simply because they want to look more like a woman.
+We may object to such procedures on a personal level, but we should not allow a psychiatrist to become a sort-of paramilitary arm of the state under the guise of medicine.
 For Szasz, the same thinking goes for those who want to kill themselves, who think they are Jesus, or who gamble too much.
 Strange or irrational behavior does not give the state the right to deprive people of their liberty.

 If you are a fan of Thomas Szasz and want a deeper understanding of his commitment to freedom, I would highly recommend this book.